rcrowther/django-img/README.md

     </dd>
     <dt>auto_delete_files</dt>
     <dd>
-        default=False, if the Image is deleted, the file is deleted too.
+        (if the Image is deleted, the file is deleted too) default=False
     </dd>
 </dl>